 Obviously, this is merely a nominal amount, and will not cover even a fraction of the costs incurred by limited company owners who use their home as a workplace in a significant way.

-Reclaiming the cost of power, electricity, telephony
+What can I claim on the cost of power, electricity, telephony?

 As an alternative to the £4/week fixed rate expense, you can also get tax relief for a limited number of other expenses, as long as they are not for services already being provided for personal use, or for dual purpose (such as a broadband line shared by the household as well as the business).
-You are able to claim for the extra costs of lighting and heating the work place, for example, as well as business phone calls and a dedicated business broadband service.
+You are able to claim for the extra costs of lighting and heating the workplace, for example, as well as business phone calls and a dedicated business broadband service.

 In order to establish the proportion of household costs used by the business, you will need to work out the percentage of your property which is used for business purposes, what proportion of a utility bill that can be apportioned to business use (e.g. lighting or heating), and for how long each day the service is used for solely business reasons (for example, the business area only needs to have lighting for 50% of the day).